 Instead, the courts will assign value to a business using an income approach or an asset approach.
 An income approach accounts for the stream of income that the business provides both parties, while the asset approach focuses on the liabilities and assets of the business property.

+Get answers to frequently asked property division questions here!
 Working with an experienced property division attorney is key to completing the asset division process with a fair outcome.
-The attorneys at The Love DuCote Law Firm LLC have built over forty years of combined experience in the various complexities of divorce, including the asset division process.
-If you are a resident of Sugar Land, Katy, Houston, Fort Bend County, or Harris County, Texas, you can rely on our team to secure your rights to your marital and separate property.
+The property division attorneys at The Love DuCote Law Firm LLC have built over forty years of combined experience in the various complexities of divorce, including the asset division process.
+If you are a resident of Sugar Land, Katy, Houston, Fort Bend County, or Harris County, you can rely on our team to secure your rights to your marital and separate property.
 To schedule a consultation or ask questions about your unique case, complete our online contact form today.